Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 In the final step, we construct a triangulation based on the set $\mathcal{P}$ of feature points.
 Among all triangulation schemes, the Delaunay triangulation method is chosen since the triangles created by the Delaunay triangulations are more regular.
 More specifically, if $\alpha$ and $\beta$ are two angles opposite to a common edge in a Delaunay triangulation, then they must satisfy the inequality

-In other words, Delaunay triangulations avoid the formation of sharp and irregular triangles.
+In other words, Delaunay triangulations always aim to minimize the formation of sharp and irregular triangles.
 Note that the regularity does not only enhance the visual quality of the resulting triangulation but also lead to a more stable approximation of the derivatives on the triangles when applying various registration schemes.
 Therefore, we compute a Delaunay triangulation on the set $\mathcal{P}$ of feature points for achieving the ultimate triangulation $\mathcal{T}$.
 An illustration of the construction of the Delaunay triangulations is shown in Figure \ref{fig:delaunay}.

 These 6 steps complete our {\em TRIM} algorithm as summarized in Algorithm \ref{algorithm:triangulation}.

 It is noteworthy that our proposed {\em TRIM} algorithm significantly trims down high resolution images without distorting their important geometric features.
 Experimental results are shown in Section \ref{experiment} to demonstrate the effectiveness of the {\em TRIM} algorithm.